 Learn more about how to kick off a change management process in our blog.

 3. Consider a sandbox

 Most mid-to-large enterprises have unique set-ups and custom configurations for their internal systems.
 With so many variables and internal dependencies, it can be easy to wreak havoc on even the most well-oiled of machines when testing and implementing new solutions.

-One of the most powerful tools for companies looking for a safe, efficient way to make changes to their workflows is a sandbox environment is a powerful tool to incorporate in your change management strategy.
+If you're looking for a safe, efficient way to make changes to their workflows, a sandbox environment is a powerful tool to incorporate in your change management strategy.